millipz/nc-de-deliverance-project/README.md

 ## Finally...

 This is a fairly realistic simulation of a typical data engineering project.
-In the real world, such a project would be untertaken over the course of a number of weeks by a team of experienced data engineers. _It is highly unlikely that you will have time to complete a fully-functioning, "production-ready" solution._ However, you will have an opportunity to tackle lots of the typical problems faced in a real project, and put your skills in Python, data and DevOps to good use.
+In the real world, such a project would be undertaken over several weeks by a team of experienced data engineers. _It is highly unlikely that you will have time to complete a fully-functioning, "production-ready" solution._ However, you will have an opportunity to tackle lots of the typical problems faced in a real project, and put your skills in Python, data and DevOps to good use.
 As always, the journey is more important than the destination.

 Above all, don't rush: it will be better to deliver a high-quality MVP than a more complex but poorly-engineered platform.